Mexico City is suddenly on everyone's travel radar, and with good reason - the city is home to some of the best museums, art, and food in the world.

 Jalapa 208, Roma Norte | Website

 We've stayed in some really beautiful hotels all over the world and Ignacia Guest House might be the prettiest.
 The hotel is owned by a woman named Gina, who once called the Roma Norte property her home.
 Now the building has 5 rooms and stunning communal spaces for guests to congregate.
 Amenities include a delicious Mexican breakfast every morning and a cocktail hour in the evenings.
-Rooms have high end bath products, Nespresso machines, and Netflix already set up on smart TVs.
-Rates start at around $250/night.
+Rooms have fancy bath products, Nespresso machines, and smart TVs with Netflix.
+Rates start at $248/night.
+See more photos of Ignacia here.

 Doctor Mora 9 Piso 3, Cuauhtémoc, Centro | Website